 A long discussion between several of SOF’s partners took place about how to increase Netnod’s operational responsibility for the Internet exchange points.
 Autonomica was formed as a subsidiary to Netnod and would focus on research and the operation of .SE’s slave servers at the various exchange points.
 An agreement was reached between NORDUnet and Autonomica for Autonomica to also take over responsibility for i.root-servers.net from NORDUnet (a collaboration between the 5 Nordic National Research and Education Networks).
 NORDUnet had since 1991, been responsible for i.root-servers.net, which was the first root name server outside the US.
 NORDUnet wanted to focus on its role as an Internet service provider (ISP) and the decision to shift responsibility for i.root-servers.net to Autonomica was taken to ensure that the Internet infrastructure would be managed by a neutral organisation.
 Autonomica was also better suited to manage the i.root-servers.net service.

 The year Netnod established exchange points in Malmö and Sundsvall.

-Autonomica began offering the Anycast DNSNODE service as one of the first providers in the world.
-Autonomica installed copies of the i.root-servers.net around the world at some of the largest operators and exchange points to make the Internet faster and have better redundancy.
+Autonomica begins to offer the Anycast DNSNODE service as one of the first providers in the world.
+Autonomica installs copies of the i.root-servers.net around the world at some of the largest operators and exchange points to make the Internet faster and provide better redundancy.